djeada/General-Purpose-Perceptron/README.md

 ![neura_command](https://github.com/djeada/NeuraCommand/assets/37275728/bf778c51-e05f-4db4-9b36-1461462113dc)

-NeuraCommand is a very simple CLI tool designed for creating, training, and deploying neural networks.
-It provides a seamless interface for handling complex neural network architectures, including perceptrons with multiple layers.
-With NeuraCommand, users can efficiently load data, train models, and use them for predictions.
+NeuraCommand is a Python package and CLI tool designed for streamlined creation, training, and deployment of neural networks.
+It offers a clear-cut interface for managing complex neural architectures, including multi-layer perceptrons.
+The tool facilitates efficient data loading, model training, and application of models for predictive tasks.
+Aimed at providing practical functionality, NeuraCommand caters to both quick deployment needs and in-depth neural network experimentation.

 ## Features